cmusatyalab/OpenWorkflow/docs/tutorial.rst

 .. code-block:: console

-    $ docker stop -t 0 $(docker ps -a -q --filter="name=GABRIELTOOL")
+    docker stop -t 0 $(docker ps -a -q --filter="name=GABRIELTOOL")

 Now you've gotten the code running, let see what is happening under the hood.
-We will focus on explaining how to create a gabriel server in this tutorial while the example code contains a few more use cases of gabrieltool package.
+We will focus on explaining how to create a gabriel server in the later half of this tutorial.
+The example code contains a few more use cases of the gabrieltool package.

-You can create the same FSM using either the gabrieltool python library or the web GUI.
+You can create the same FSM using either the gabrieltool python library or the Web Editor.
 In general, the web GUI is good for simple applications while the python library provides more flexibility and supports more customizable application logic.
 Below we will create the same application using both methods.
+If you prefer not to write any code, skip to `the Web Editor section <#using-openworkflow-state-machine-web-editor>`_.

 Using Python Library
 ---------------------------